Frijaaay/Frijaaay/README.md

 ## Hi there, I'am Jay 👋

-- 🎓 I’m currently a 4th year BSIT student at Rizal Technological University.
+- 🎓 I’m in my ultimate semester at Rizal Technological University.
-- 🌱 I’m currently learning Github and Laravel.
+- 🌱 -
 - 👾 -
 - 🔧 -